The Ulysses Problem: Canto XXVI and What Gets Lost Between Italian and English

 ma per seguir virtute e canoscenza.”

 The literal meaning is clear.
 “Consider your origin: you were not made to live as brutes, but to pursue virtue and knowledge.”
 This is Ulysses’ exhortation to his crew.
-He uses it to convince them to sail beyond all mapped territory.
-Beyond safety.
-Into the unknown.
+He uses it to convince them to sail beyond all mapped territory, beyond safety, into the unknown.

 Translation becomes interpretation at this exact moment.
 How a translator renders these three lines determines whether readers see Ulysses as tragic or damned, ambitious or reckless, noble or fraudulent.